 The University of Washington School of Public Health is Hiring!

-The University of Washington School of Public Health plans to open new hires during the 2020-2021 academic year.
-Hires will be across all five of our nationally recognized departments – Biostatistics, Environmental and Occupational Health Sciences, Epidemiology, Global Health, and Health Services – as well as in our large and growing Nutritional Sciences Program.
-The anticipated hires are as follows:
+The University of Washington School of Public Health plans to search for several new faculty positions during the 2021-2022 academic year.
+Hires will be across all five of our nationally recognized departments – Biostatistics, Environmental and Occupational Health Sciences (DEOHS), Epidemiology, Global Health, and Health Systems and Population Health (HSPop) – as well as in our large and growing Nutritional Sciences Program.
+The anticipated searches are as follows:

 |Position||Department or Program||Area of Expertise|

 |Assistant Professor, Tenure-track||DEOHS/CoBE UDP||Data Science, Health and the Built Environment|

 |Assistant Teaching Professor (2 slots)||DEOHS||Environmental Health Graduate & Undergraduate|

 |Assistant Professor, Tenure-track||Epidemiology||Methods-Big Data/Genetic EPI|

 |Assistant Teaching Professor||Epidemiology||MPH program and GH Major|